-Unless notice of the motion has already been given, the Mayor may require it to be written down and handed to him/her before it is discussed.
+Unless notice of the motion has already been given, the Mayor may require the motion or amendment to be written down and handed to him/her before it is discussed.

 14.3 Seconder's speech

 When seconding a motion or amendment, a Councillor may reserve their speech until later in the debate.